finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfoliosApi.md

             var outputFrequency = outputFrequency_example;  // string | The type of calculated output: Daily/Weekly/Monthly/Quarterly/Half-Yearly/Yearly. (optional)
             var metrics = new List<string>(); // List<string> | Determines what type of returns should be calculated, see https://support.lusid.com/knowledgebase/article/KA-01675/en-us for a list of available metrics. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the Returns.
-Defaults to the latest. (optional) var alternativeIncDate = alternativeIncDate_example;  // DateTimeOrCutLabel | The date from which to consider the Returns on the Portfolio, if this is different from the date when Returns begin. (optional)
+Defaults to the latest. (optional) var alternativeIncDate = alternativeIncDate_example;  // DateTimeOrCutLabel | The date from which to consider the Returns on the Portfolio, if this is different from the date when Returns begin.
+Can be a date string or Portfolio property. (optional)

             try
             {